nditcommunity/nditcommunity.github.io/README.md

 ### Where do meet, ask for help, or chat with the team?

-We try to keep specific discourse in tickets and PRs.
-We also plan & brainstorm more generally in the [#community-website](https://nd-in-tech.slack.com/archives/C06TM05PNNR) channel in the Neurodiversity In Tech Slack Workspace ([join here](nd-in-tech.org)).
+We try to keep specific discourse and questions in tickets, PRs, and the [GitHub Discussions](https://github.com/nditcommunity/ndit-website/discussions) tab.

 ### Can I refer friends or colleagues?